iancero/checkthat/README.md

 coverage](https://codecov.io/gh/iancero/checkthat/branch/main/graph/badge.svg)](https://app.codecov.io/gh/iancero/checkthat?branch=main)
 <!-- badges: end -->

-Most people regularly check that their data are still valid after any manipulation and this process is critical to valid analysis results later on.
+Most people regularly check that their data are valid after a manipulation.
+This process is critical to valid analysis results later on.
 Are there any impossible values in a newly created column?
 Does a dataframe have the correct number of columns and rows after a join?

 Despite its importance, the data checking process is usually conducted informally by hand or by eye - instead of in code (e.g., as in a unit